 - a.
 The Office of Environmental Health and Safety (EHS) SAM System allows research investigators to request hazardous material pickups by EHS staff and request empty containers. - b.
-Waste containers obtained from EHS are solid sided, leak proof, lined with red biohazard bags, and labeled with a biohazard symbol.
-Keep the container lid closed unless someone
+Waste containers obtained from EHS are solid sided, leak proof, lined with red biohazard

-- is working nearby and regularly adding waste to the container. - c.
+- bags, and labeled with a biohazard symbol.
+Keep the container lid closed unless someone is working nearby and regularly adding waste to the container. - c.
 When the red bag is 3⁄4 full, loosely tie or tape the bag closed.
 Secure the lid on the waste container and move it to a convenient storage location or transport it to a biohazardous waste storage room, if available.
-Biohazardous waste must be moved or transported inside a rigid, leak- resistant, labeled container with the lid closed.
-Request a pickup from your lab using the SAM System. - d.
+Biohazardous waste must be moved or transported inside a rigid, leak-resistant, labeled container with the lid closed.
+Request a pickup from your lab using the SAM System.
 If you have an autoclave available for disinfection of biohazardous waste, place a red biohazard bag in a solid puncture resistant container.
 Place a Ziploc bag or balloon containing water in the bag when it is about half full to generate steam during autoclaving.
 When the red bag is full, loosely tie or tape the bag closed.
-Secure the lid on the waste container and move it to the autoclave room. - e.
+Secure the lid on the waste container and move it to the autoclave room. - i.
+Note: Autoclaves used for decontamination of biological waste must be tested using a biological indicator weekly or every 40 hours, whichever is less frequent.
+EHS has guidance documents on autoclave use and testing. - d.
 The bag must be removed and placed in a solid autoclave resistant tray: the bag should NEVER be placed directly on the floor.
 After the cycle, the bag may be disposed of as regular trash: indicators that the contents have been autoclaved must be present.